NERDDISCO/nerddis.co/content/rider.md

 ## Recommended setup

 * Venue has projector / TV already in place and I can just connect to this via HDMI
-* Venue has lights (controllable via DMX512) installed and I can just use them
+* (optional) Venue has lights (controllable via DMX512) installed and I can just use them

 If this is not possible, please contact me at least 4 weeks before the event so that we can plan alternatives